What is personalized medicine?

 - Developing therapies to target specific tumors or specific cellular pathways that lead to tumor growth and identifying the people who will respond best to them.

 Most factors that help personalize treatment however, are related to the breast cancer itself.
 Breast cancers differ in many ways, especially at the molecular (cell) level.
-These factors related to the tumor give information on prognosis and help tailor treatment to give the most benefit to each person.
+These factors related to the tumor give information on prognosis and help personalize treatment to give the most benefit to each person.

-How is treatment tailored?
+How is treatment personalized?

 Learn more about factors that affect treatment and prognosis.